mohammadali-mousavireineh/ml-classification-playground/docs/experiment-log.md

 - The current sample data is artificial.
 - Results are only for testing the code.
 - Next step is to use the real feature table from the IoT/Windows paper project.

+Next, I want to replace the sample dataset with the real feature table from my IoT paper project.